ginodegelder/Rosetta/README.rst

 	mpirun --version

 Do the same with python, and make sure you are using a python3 version.
 If you want to run the model on a cluster/HPC, you might need to create a virtual environment to install all the libraries needed for the model.
-You can skip this part if you run the model locally.
+If running locally, go directly to the git clone section.
 Creating a python virtual environment named 'virtualenv' in 'home' directory::

         cd ~/